tiger2877/paprika/README.md

 * Sugar
 * Fat
 * Carbs

+- - -

+### Overview

 From this user input data, users will be able to do the followings:
 * search various food items like almond
 * see various processed food that contains almond
 * see a chart of these food items in terms of calories, protein, sugar, fat, and carbs

-- - -

-### Overview
-Here's what our program does:
-## on load:

-## on click:

 - - -